Derya Dental Clinic Logo

 My doctor has referred me for a CT scan.
 What should I do?

-You can contact our clinic directly or book via WhatsApp.
-We just need to know which region your clinician has requested.
-You can find more information about our panoramic X-ray and CT service.
+You can contact our clinic directly or book via WhatsApp — typically we can schedule same-day or next-day.
+We just need to know which region your clinician has requested (single arch, dual arch or a specific area).
+Details on our panoramic X-ray and CBCT service.

 Is a CT scan essential before every implant?